 The 6061-T6 forged riser is made of the same material as the barrel and the whole construction is anodized.
 The crossbow has Barnsdale laminated limbs and the fasteners are made of titanium so they are completely rust free.
 The crossbow has CNC engineered cams with sealed ball bearings and stainless steel axles.

-The crossbow has a non-folding buttstock that is nearly 1/2 a pound lighter than the folding stocks on other Scorpyd Crossbows. the ambidextrous glass-filled stock has a 1911 style pistol grip and an ergonomically designed safety forearm that helps prevent your hand from entering the danger zone.
+The Scorpyd Aculeus has a non-folding buttstock that is nearly 1/2 a pound lighter than the folding stocks on other Scorpyd Crossbows. the ambidextrous glass-filled stock has a 1911 style pistol grip and an ergonomically designed safety forearm that helps prevent your hand from entering the danger zone.

 The Aculeus has a nice big aluminum stirrup with an integrated quiver mount and integrated string stoppers.

-The Aculeus is the fastest crossbow on earth right now.
+The Scorpyd Aculeusis the fastest crossbow on earth right now.
 The crossbow has a draw weight of 180 pounds and a power stroke of 18.5 inches.
 The Aculeus propels 317-grain arrows with lightning speeds up to 480 FPS!

 Scorpyd tested the crossbow professionally on the tried and true ORION platform.